Diagoon Houses

 La Borda

-The word participation often appears as a buzzword, as it is being co-opted to refer to processes of consultation or manipulation of the participants to legitimise decisions, thus ending up as an empty signifier.
-By identifying the hierarchies entailed in such processes, we can recognize higher levels of participation, based on horizontality, reciprocity, and mutual respect where participants not only have equal access in forming a decision but are also able to take control and self-manage the whole process.
-This was the case of La Borda, a project that followed a democratic participation process, self-development, and self-management.
-Another important element was the transdisciplinary way in which the group collaborated with architects, environmental engineers, local organisations, and professionals from the social economy sector with whom they were sharing the same ideals and values.
+The word “participation” is sometimes used as a buzzword, where it refers to processes of consultation or manipulation of participants to legitimise decisions, leading it to become an empty signifier.
+However, by identifying the hierarchies that such processes entail, we can identify higher levels of participation, that are based on horizontality, reciprocity, and mutual respect.
+In such processes, participants not only have equal status in decision-making, but are also able to take control and self-manage the whole process.
+This was the case with La Borda, a project that followed a democratic participation process, self-development, and self-management.
+An important element was also the transdisciplinary collaboration between the neighbours, the architects, the support entities and the professionals from the social economy sector who shared similar ideals and values.

-According to Avilla-Royo et al. (2021) greater involvement and agency of dwellers throughout the lifetime of a project is a key characteristic of the cooperative housing movement in Barcelona.
+According to Avilla-Royo et al. (2021), greater involvement and agency of dwellers throughout the lifetime of a project is a key characteristic of the cooperative housing movement in Barcelona.
 In that way, the group collectively discussed, imagined, and developed the housing environment that best covered their needs in typological, material, economic or managerial terms.
-The group of forty-five people was divided into different working committees to discuss the diverse topics that were part of the housing scheme: architecture, cohabitation, economic model, legal policies, communication, and internal management.
+The group of 45 people was divided into different working committees to discuss the diverse topics that were part of the housing scheme: architecture, cohabitation, economic model, legal policies, communication, and internal management.
 These committees formed the basis for a decision-making assembly.
-The committees would adapt throughout the process as new needs would arise, for example, the “architectural” committee that was responsible for the building development, was converted into a “maintenance and self-building” committee once the building was inhabited.
-Apart from the specific committees, the general assembly was also taking place, where all the subgroups will present and discuss their work.
-All adult members had to be part of one committee and meet every two weeks.
-The members’ involvement in the co-creation and management of the cooperative significantly reduced the costs and helped in creating the social cohesion needed for such a project to succeed.
+The committees would adapt to new needs as they arose throughout the process, for example, the “architectural” committee which was responsible for the building development, was converted into a “maintenance and self-building” committee once the building was inhabited.
+Apart from the specific committees, the general assembly is the place, where all the subgroups present and discuss their work.
+All adult members have to be part of a committee and meet every two weeks.
+The members’ involvement in the co-creation and management of the cooperative significantly reduced the costs and helped to create the social cohesion needed for such a project to succeed.

 The building

-The cooperative group together with architects and the rest of the team, and after a series of workshops and discussions, concluded on the needs of the dwellers and on the distribution of the private and communal spaces.
-A general strategy was to remove area -and functions- from the private apartments and create bigger community spaces that could be enjoyed by everyone.
-Thus, out of the 2950 m2 of the total built environment, 280 m2 are devoted to communal spaces (10% of the total built area).
-They are placed around the central courtyard and include a community kitchen and dining room, a multipurpose room, a laundry room, a co-working space, a guests’ room, shared terraces, a small community garden, storage rooms, and bicycle parking.
-The private apartments are 28 with three typologies (40,50 and 76 m2), covering the needs of different households, such as single adults, adult cohabitation, families, or single parents with kids.
-The grid upon which the apartments are based as well as the modular structure offers flexibility for future modification of the size of the apartments.
+After a series of workshops and discussions, the cooperative group together with architects and the rest of the team presented their conclusions on the needs of the dwellers and on the distribution of the private and communal spaces.
+A general strategy was to remove areas and functions from the private apartments and create bigger community spaces that could be enjoyed by everyone.
+As a result, 280 m2 of the total 2,950 m2 have been allocated for communal spaces, accounting for 10% of the entire built area.
+These spaces are placed around a central courtyard and include a community kitchen and dining room, a multipurpose room, a laundry room, a co-working space, two guest rooms, shared terraces, a small community garden, storage rooms, and bicycle parking.
+La Borda comprises 28 dwellings that are available in three different typologies of 40, 50 and 76 m2, catering to the needs of diverse households, including single adults, adult cohabitation, families, and single parents.
+The modular structure and grid system used in the construction of the dwellings offer the flexibility to modify their size in the future.

-In relation to the structure, the objective was to create an environmentally sustainable solution and minimize the embedded carbon.
-For that, the foundation was created as close to the surface as possible, using suspended flooring a meter above the ground to aid with the insulation.
-Also, the structure of cross-laminated timber (CLT) was used after the ground floor, which was made of concrete, and for the next six floors, having the advantage of being lightweight and low-carbon.
-The CLT was used for both the flooring and the foundation.
-In relation to the materials, there was an emphasis on the optimization of the building solutions, by using less quantity for the same purpose, using recycled and recyclable materials, and reusing waste (Cooperativa d’habitatges La Borda, 2020)Also, the cooperative used industrialized elements and applied waste management, separation, and monitoring.
-According to interviews from the architectural cooperative (Lacol arquitectura cooperativa, 2020), an important element for minimizing the construction cost was the substitute of the underground parking, which was mandatory from the local legislation when you exceed a certain number of housing units, with overground parking for bicycles.
-La Borda was the first development that succeeded not only in being exempted from this legal obligation but also in convincing the municipality of Barcelona to change the legal framework so that new cooperative or social housing developments can obtain an “A” energy ranking without having to construct underground parking.
+The construction of La Borda prioritized environmental sustainability and minimized embedded carbon.
+To achieve this, the foundation was laid as close to the surface as possible, with suspended flooring placed a meter above the ground to aid in insulation.
+Additionally, the building's structure utilized cross-laminated timber (CLT) from the second to the seventh floors, after the ground floor made of concrete.
+This choice of material had the advantage of being lightweight and low carbon.
+CLT was used for both the flooring and the foundation The construction prioritized the optimization of building solutions through the use of fewer materials to achieve the same purpose, while also incorporating recycled and recyclable materials and reusing waste.
+Furthermore, the cooperative used industrialized elements and applied waste management, separation, and monitoring.
+According to the members of the cooperative (LaCol, 2020b), an important element for minimizing the construction cost was the substitution of the underground parking, which was mandatory from the local legislation when you exceed a certain number of housing units, with overground parking for bicycles.
+La Borda was the first development that succeeded not only in being exempt from this legal requirement but also in convincing the municipality of Barcelona to change the legal framework so that new cooperative or social housing developments can obtain an “A” energy ranking without having to construct underground parking.

-In terms of energy consumption, the project aimed in reducing the energy demand by prioritizing passive strategies.
+Energy performance goals focused on reducing energy demands through prioritizing passive strategies.
 This was pursued with the bioclimatic design of the building with the covered courtyard as an element that plays a central role, as it offers cross ventilation during the warm months and acts as a greenhouse during the cold months.
 Another passive strategy was enhanced insulation which exceeds the proposed regulation level.
-The climate comfort proposal occurred as a result of surveys with the future tenants.
-According to the first data that was gathered from the Arkenova monitoring system and with support from the Barcelona energy office, the total average energy consumption of electricity, DHW, and heating per m² of homes in La Borda is 20.25 kWh / m², which is a reduction of 68% compared to a block of similar characteristics in the Mediterranean area, which is 62.61 kWh / m² (Com de Sostenible Realment És La Borda?, 2020).
-Finally, renewable energy is being used with the recent installation of solar panels.
+According to data that the cooperative published, the average energy consumption of electricity, DHW, and heating per square meter of La Borda’s dwellings is 20.25 kWh/m², which is 68% less, compared to a block of similar characteristics in the Mediterranean area, which is 62.61 kWh/m² (LaCol, 2020a).
+According to interviews with the residents, the building’s performance during the winter months is even better than what was predicted.
+Most of the apartments do not use the heating system, especially the ones that are facing south.
+However, the energy demands during the summer months are greater, as the passive cooling system is not very efficient due to the very high temperatures.
+Therefore, the group is now considering the installation of fans, air-conditioning, or an aerothermal installation that could provide a common solution for the whole building.
+Finally, the cooperative has recently installed solar panels to generate renewable energy.

-According to (Cabré & Andrés, 2018), the initiative was a result of three contextual factors.
-First and foremost, La Borda appeared in response to the housing crisis that was especially acute in Barcelona.
-Secondly, at that time there was a momentum when social economy was being promoted and a cooperative movement in relation to affordable housing emerged.
-Finally, the moment coincided with a strong neighbourhood movement related to the urban renewal of the industrial site of Can Batllo.
-La Borda, being a bottom-up, self-initiated project is not only a housing cooperative case but also an example of social innovation that has multiple objectives apart from the main which is the provision of affordable housing.
+According to Cabré & Andrés (2018), La Borda was created in response to three contextual factors.
+Firstly, it was a reaction to the housing crisis which was particularly severe in Barcelona.
+Secondly, the emergence of cooperative movements focusing on affordable housing and social economies at that time drew attention to their importance in housing provision, both among citizens and policy-makers.
+Finally, the moment coincided with a strong neighbourhood movement around the urban renewal of the industrial site of Can Batlló.
+La Borda, as a bottom-up, self-initiated project, is not just an affordable housing cooperative but also an example of social innovation with multiple objectives beyond providing housing.

 Z.Tzika.
 ESR10